 Before scouting potential properties, it’s crucial to understand how buy-and-hold investing works.
-When chosen carefully, buy-and-hold property values increase over time and are less sensitive to market fluctuations.
+When chosen carefully, buy and hold property values increase over time and are less sensitive to market fluctuations.
 The steady appreciation combined with rental income can increase your cash flow and eventual return on investment.

 While this article focuses on residential real estate, it’s worth noting that you can apply many of these steps to commercial properties.
 The main difference in a commercial buy-and-hold deal is the need for greater upfront capital, increased vacancy windows, and more expensive upkeep on average.

-Your buy-and-hold property should be attractive to renters in the short term and future buyers in the long term – but don’t let that scare you.
+Your property should be attractive to renters in the short term and future buyers in the long term – but don’t let that scare you.
 A good buy-and-hold property should:

 Pro Tip: If the process starts to feel overwhelming, contact a local real estate agent who works with investors and rental properties.
-They’ll be able to help you hone in real estate that fits your needs!
+They’ll be able to help you hone in on real estate that fits your needs!

 If you have debt, focus on paying off high-interest credit first.
 Then check your credit score; most lenders require a credit score in the high 600s or better for a 10% down payment.
-To boost your credit score, consider asking for higher credit limits and making sure all your bills are paid on time.
+To boost your credit score, consider asking for higher credit limits and ensuring all your bills are paid on time.

 Once you’ve purchased your property, it’s time to consider how to boost the property’s market value.

-These tweaks can help you net more rental income without having to completely flip property.
+These tweaks can help you get more rental income without having to completely flip property.
 After the dust settles, we recommend saving up at least three times your expected monthly rental income as an emergency fund, just in case.

 From there, you’re ready to become a landlord.

-It’s true, you don’t have to become a landlord to succeed with this real estate investing strategy, but getting into property management will mean keeping more of your earnings.
+Indeed, you don’t have to become a landlord to succeed with this real estate investing strategy, but getting into property management will mean keeping more of your earnings.
 If you elect to hire someone else for the job, expect their management fees to be about 10% of the annual rent at a minimum.
 That means there’s less passive income flowing into your bank account; the choice is yours.